EXPEDITED REINSTATEMENTS, IS THAT THE BEST CLAIM FOR YOU?

 If during this time she had developed other impairments, such as, she is now also having low back pain or her left hip pain which now also needs replacement.
 Then her best option would be to file a new application so that all of her severe impairments would be considered, reviewed and evidence established to determine any limitations that would prohibit her from performing work activity.

-If you have went back to work after receiving benefits, but are now no longer able to work, and believe your claim may qualify for Expedited Reinstatement than please call one of the experienced disability attorneys and representatives at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free consultation.
+If you have went back to work after receiving benefits, but are now no longer able to work, and believe your claim may qualify for Expedited Reinstatement than please call one of the experienced disability attorneys and representatives at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specialize in helping the injured and disabled.